 Another important film for Ragini during this period was director SM Yusuf’s Nek Parvin (1946) where she co-starred with Ulhas, Kumar and Yakub.
 Ragini’s last films in undivided India were Farz (1947), actor Sudhir’s first film, and Manmani (1947), co-starring Jairaj.
 Sudhir would go on to become a top actor in Pakistan and would rule thePakistani film industry for decades along with another actor who also migrated from India, Santosh Kumar.

-By the late 1950s, Ragini found herself playing supporting roles, her days as a leading lady behind her.
+By the late 1950s, Ragini found herself playing supporting roles in Pakistani cinema, her days as a leading lady behind her.
 She still managed to leave a strong impression in Bedari (1957), almost a carbon copy of Filmistan’s Jagriti (1954), playing Rattan Kumar’s mother, played by Pronoti Ghosh in the original, and in Anaarkali (1958), where she played rival Dil Aram to Noor Jehan‘s Anarkali.
 She then shifted to playing character roles in films like Husn-e-Ishq (1962), Naila (1965), Saaz-o-Awaz (1965), Saiqa (1968) and Pak Daman (1969).
 Her last film was the Pashto offering Ab-e-Hayat (1983).

 Ragini spent the last days of her life alone in a room of a quarter in Madian Colony, Gulberg.
 Her son, Abid, had died years earlier of blood cancer in the US, while her daughter, Saira, had shifted to Karachi after getting married.
 Like many a senior artist, she was neglected and forgotten.
 No arts council or any other institution ever came forward to help her despite the fact that her interviews, focusing on her state of affairs, were telecast repeatedly on various private TV channels.
 Her health too had deteriorated with arthritis crippling her and sadly, even her once famous eyes were now affected by cataract.